botij0/katas/typescript/aoc2025/src/08/README.md

 This process continues for a while, and the Elves are concerned that they don't have enough extension cables for all these circuits.
 They would like to know how big the circuits will be.

 After making the ten shortest connections, there are 11 circuits: one circuit which contains 5 junction boxes, one circuit which contains 4 junction boxes, two circuits which contain 2 junction boxes each, and seven circuits which each contain a single junction box.
 Multiplying together the sizes of the three largest circuits (5, 4, and one of the circuits of size 2) produces 40.

+# Part 2

+You'll need to keep connecting junction boxes together until they're all in one large circuit.

+Continuing the above example, the first connection which causes all of the junction boxes to form a single circuit is between the junction boxes at 216,146,977 and 117,168,530.
+The Elves need to know how far those junction boxes are from the wall so they can pick the right extension cable; multiplying the X coordinates of those two junction boxes (216 and 117) produces 25272.